Judges of the UN Dispute Tribunal

 Ad litem judges

-On 31 March 2009, the General Assembly elected Judge Jean-François Cousin and Judge Nkemdilim Amelia Izuako as ad litem judges for a one-year term, which was renewed several times, most recently until 31 December 2012.
-On 16 April 2012, the General Assembly elected Judge Alessandra Greceanu as ad litem judge for a term ending on 31 December 2012.
+On 31 March 2009, the General Assembly elected Judge Jean-François Cousin and Judge Nkemdilim Amelia Izuako as ad litem judges for a one-year term, which was renewed several times, most recently until 31 December 2014.
+On 16 April 2012, the General Assembly elected Judge Alessandra Greceanu as ad litem judge for a term ending on 31 December 2012, which was renewed twice, most recently until 31 December 2014.
+Judge Cousin resigned, effective 31 March 2014.

 New York: Ms. Alessandra Greceanu (Romania)